-- (i) consider and vote upon a proposal to elect two Class I directors, for a term of three years; - consider and vote upon a proposal to ratify the appointment of AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2023; - (iii) consider and vote upon a "Say-on-Pay" advisory vote on the approval of the compensation of AngioDynamics' named executive officers; - (iv) consider and vote upon a proposal to increase the number of shares available for issuance under the AngioDynamics, Inc. 2020 Equity Incentive Plan; - (v) consider and vote upon a proposal to increase the number of shares available for issuance under the AngioDynamics, Inc. Employee Stock Purchase Plan; and - (vi) transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (i) consider and vote upon a proposal to elect four Class II directors, for a term of three years; - (ii) consider and vote upon a proposal to ratify the appointment of AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2024; - (iii) consider and vote upon a "Say-on-Pay" advisory vote on the approval of the compensation of AngioDynamics' named executive officers; - (iv) consider and vote upon a proposal to amend the AngioDynamics, Inc. 2020 Equity Incentive Plan to, among other things, increase the number of shares available for issuance; - (v) hold a "Say-On-Pay Frequency" advisory vote on a non-binding resolution to determine the frequency our shareholders will be asked to approve the compensation of our named executive officers; and - (vi) transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

 As we did last year, we are pleased to furnish proxy materials to our shareholders over the internet.
-Instead of mailing printed copies to each shareholder, we are mailing a Notice Regarding Internet Availability which contains instructions on how to access your proxy materials; how each shareholder can receive a paper copy of proxy materials, including this Proxy Statement, our annual report on Form 10-K for the fiscal year ended May 31, 2022 and a proxy card; and how to access your proxy card to vote through the internet or by telephone.
+Instead of mailing printed copies to each shareholder, we are mailing a Notice Regarding Internet Availability which contains instructions on how to access your proxy materials; how each shareholder can receive a paper copy of proxy materials, including this Proxy Statement, our annual report on Form 10-K for the fiscal year ended May 31, 2023 and a proxy card; and how to access your proxy card to vote through the internet or by telephone.
 We believe that this e-proxy process will expedite shareholders' receipt of proxy materials, lower the costs and reduce the environmental impact of our Annual Meeting.

-The Board of Directors unanimously believes that the election of its nominees for directors, the ratification of the appointment of AngioDynamics' independent registered public accounting firm, the approval (on an advisory basis) of the compensation of its named executive officers, the approval of the AngioDynamics, Inc. 2020 Equity Incentive Plan, as amended, and the approval of the AngioDynamics, Inc. Employee Stock Purchase Plan, as amended, are in the best interests of AngioDynamics and its shareholders, and, accordingly, recommends a vote "FOR" each proposal.
+The Board of Directors unanimously believes that the election of its nominees for directors, the ratification of the appointment of AngioDynamics' independent registered public accounting firm, the approval (on an advisory basis) of the compensation of its named executive officers, the approval of the AngioDynamics, Inc. 2020 Equity Incentive Plan, as amended, and annual frequency for holding an advisory vote on the compensation of our named executive officers are in the best interests of AngioDynamics and its shareholders, and, accordingly, recommends a vote "FOR" each proposal.